ColdeZhang/Dominion/docs/en-us/README.md

 1. [Installation, Required Readings, FAQ](operator/README.md)
 2. [Configuration File Reference](operator/config.md)

-## Help to translate this document
+## Help us to translate the documentation

-If you want to help translate this document, please refer to the [translation guide](../CONTRIBUTING.md#documentation).
+If you want to help us translate the documentation, please refer to [CONTRIBUTING.md](../CONTRIBUTING.md#documentation).

+## License

+This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.